forcs/react-stubby/README.md

 # React Stubby

-A tiny library that supports slot for react component.
+A tiny library that supports content distribution for react component.

 ## Installation